About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 But it wasn’t always so.
 I recall approaching the first time I had to draw blood with much trepidation.
 There was virtually no training—a more experienced colleague had me watch her and then walked me through it in a few minutes:

-“It’s not that hard: see which hand or arm has the better veins; tie the tourniquet around the arm; swab the skin with alcohol; insert the needle, bevel down; pull […]
+“It’s not that hard: see which hand or arm has the better veins; tie the tourniquet around the arm; swab the skin with alcohol; insert the needle, bevel down; pull back and see […]

 AJN Wants You!
 A Call for Peer Reviewers and Authors